Computer Purchasing Guide – Updated Christmas Holiday Season 2014

 - The initial purchase is distinctly lower than the Mac hardware.

-A very distinct note here… Make sure that you want Windows 8 before you get Windows 8.
+A very distinct note here… Make sure that you want Windows 8.1 before you get Windows 8.1.
 Many people are choosing the Windows 7 machines, and getting a good discount for that option, and I strongly suggest Windows 7 for most people.
 A check of some retailers just before posting revealed that Windows 7 is still available on new computers, and in a strong way.
 Other options include computers that are shipping with Windows 7, and with Windows 8.1, and you choose which you wish to install.
-People who are purchasing Tablet or Touchscreen owners may like Windows 8 a bit better, but that’s about it.
+People who are purchasing Tablet or Touchscreen systems may like Windows 8.1 a bit better, but that’s about it.
 Windows 8 and 8.1 account for less users than Windows XP users, as recently as October, and Windows XP is officially considered dead.

 Windows 8.1 has not thrilled me, with it’s lack of user friendly features, and a user interface that appears to ignore the keyboard and mouse.
-I’m still resisting the advance forward, I know that it’s inevitable that we will be moving forward when we get to Windows 10 in teh next year or so.
-If you go with Windows 8, you will be disappointed without a touch screen.
+I’m still resisting the advance forward, but I know that it’s inevitable that we will be moving forward when we get to Windows 10 in teh next year or so.
+If you go with Windows 8.1, you will be disappointed without a touch screen.
 There are work-arounds, and tricks and neat things that will work, but it’s simply not as powerful without the touchscreen.
 Look at the All-in-One options for the systems if you go this route.

 Mac OS X

 - Folks who are looking to expand their computer experience, and have tried the Mac’s out at the store or with a friend.
 If you are adventurous and like working on your own to discover things… this is a distinct option for those who wish Windows and Mac would work together on the same machine.
 This option is available with Parallels or VMware Fusion… which we believe is a very good workable solution for most users not in an ultra-intensive role.
 It’s not perfect or ideal, but it does come with strengths.

 - Graphic arts, photoshopping, video, the Design industry, etc.